Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Abstract

 \section{Abstract}

-We give a simple characterisation of those idempotent states on compact quantum groups which arise as Haar states on quantum subgroups, show that all idempotent states on quantum groups $U_q(2)$, $SU_q(2)$, and $SO_q(3)$ ($q \in (-1,0)\cup (0,1]$) arise in this manner and list the idempotent states on compact quantum semigroups $U_0(2)$, $SU_0(2)$, and $SO_0(3)$.
-In the Appendix we provide a simple proof of coamenability of the deformations of classical compact Lie groups.
+Unlike for locally compact groups, idempotent states on locally compact quantum groups do not necessarily arise as Haar states of compact quantum subgroups.
+We give a simple characterisation of those idempotent states on compact quantum groups which do arise as Haar states on quantum subgroups.
+We also show that all idempotent states on the quantum groups $U_q(2)$, $SU_q(2)$, and $SO_q(3)$ ($q \in (-1,0)\cup (0,1]$) arise in this manner and list the idempotent states on the compact quantum semigroups $U_0(2)$, $SU_0(2)$, and $SO_0(3)$.
+In the Appendix we provide a short new proof of coamenability of the deformations of classical compact Lie groups based on their representation theory.

-\keywords{compact quantum group, quantum subgroup, idempotent state, Haar state} \subjclass[2000]{17B37,43A05,46L65}
+\keywords{Compact quantum group, quantum subgroup, idempotent state, Haar state} \subjclass[2000]{17B37,43A05,46L65}